klassnenkiy/klassnenkiy/README.md

 ![](https://komarev.com/ghpvc/?username=klassnenkiy&style=plastic&label=profile+views&color=orange)

 Hello!
-My name is Stanislav Tyulyagin, I am a Data Scientist and Python Developer.
+My name is Stanislav Tyulyagin, I am a ML Engineer and Python Developer.
 AI master's student at HSE '26.

 In the [Data_Sciense_Portfolio](https://github.com/klassnenkiy/Data_Sciense_Portfolio) repository, you can explore my projects in the fields of DS and DA.
 In the [Python-developer](https://github.com/stars/klassnenkiy/lists/python-developer) list, you can find and examine my Python development projects in more detail.